mogu-lab/probabilistic-foundations-of-ml/goals-and-expectations.md

 **Experiment and tinker.** Learning requires that you form your own mental model of the material, and your own intuition for how things work.
 One effective way to do this is through play---if you're not sure what would happen if you tweak a piece of code, a parameter of an ML model, etc. try it!

+**Stay ontop of the material.** You will be given class-time to start working on homework together with your peers.
+This is to ensure everyone can find their bearing---if there's something that confuses you, this is a great time to ask!
+We recommend you finish working on the problems you started in class *before the next class*.
+Since every class builds on all previous classes, this will ensure you're up to speed.

 **Ready to take CS 349?** Fasten your seatbelts---*it's going to be an adventure!*